 e) Resolution 168 (Guadalajara, 2010) of the Plenipotentiary Conference, on translation of ITU recommendations;

+f) Resolution 208 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on the appointment and maximum term of office for chairs and vice-chairs of Sector advisory groups, study groups and other groups;

-f) Decision 5 (Rev. Bucharest, 2022) of this, on revenue and expenses for the Union;
+g) Decision 5 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on revenue and expenses for the Union;

+h) Decision 11 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on creation and management of Council working groups;

-g) ITU Council Resolution 1372 (2015, last amended 2019), on the Council Working Group on languages (CWG-LANG);
+i) ITU Council Resolution 1372 (C15, last amended C24), on the Council Working Group on languages (CWG-LANG);

-h) Council Resolution 1386 (2017), on the ITU Coordination Committee for Terminology (ITU CCT);
+j) Council Resolution 1386 (C17, last amended C25), on the ITU Coordination Committee for Terminology (ITU CCT);

+k) the decisions by the Council centralizing the editing functions for languages in the General Secretariat (Conferences and Publications Department), calling upon the ITU Sectors to provide the final texts in English only (this also applies to terms and definitions);

-ki) relevant resolutions of the ITU Sectors on languages;
+l) relevant resolutions of the ITU Sectors on languages;

-j) Decision 11 (Rev. Bucharest, 2022) of this conference,
+m) Resolutions 1 of the Radiocommunication Assembly, of the World Telecommunication Standard Assembly, and of the World Telecommunication Development Conference on Sectors’ working methods,

 reaffirming

 a) that UNGA, in Resolution 76/268, recognized that multilingualism, as a core value of the Organization, contributes to the achievement of the goals of the United Nations, as set out in Article 1 of the Charter of the United Nations;